-In deciding to take a unit, we would expect you to attend all lectures and participate in any groupwork activities (unless mitigating circumstances dictate otherwise).
+In deciding to take a unit, we would expect you to attend all lectures and participate in any group-work activities (unless mitigating circumstances dictate otherwise).
 Non-attendance would not only reduce your own learning experience but could potentially reduce that of others in the group.
-In order to reinforce this principle, in some units, students who have not attended timetabled group activities (even if non-assessed) may have unit marks deducted.

 We hope that you will appreciate the importance of this issue, in that students are partners in a collective learning experience.